isystemsdirect/ScingOS/docs/BRAND_GUIDELINES.md

 ❌ **Don't:**
 - Rotate the logo (except accent dot in animation)
 - Stretch or distort proportions
-- Change the orange accent to other colors (except approved neon green variant)
+- Change the golden yellow accent to other colors (except approved neon green variant)
 - Add drop shadows or effects (except approved animations)
 - Place on busy backgrounds without clear space
 - Recreate or redraw the logo